What Should You Do With a 4.0+ Radon Result in Skamania County, WA?

 Yes.
 In WA, Washington requires sellers to complete a Seller Disclosure Statement (Form 17) covering environmental hazards..
 Sellers who fail to disclose known radon test results may face legal liability after the sale closes.

-Based on local labor rates and material costs, radon mitigation in Skamania typically costs between $975 and $1727, with an average of $1351.
+Based on local labor rates and material costs, radon mitigation in Skamania County typically costs between $975 and $1727, with an average of $1351.
 The final cost depends on your foundation type (basement, crawl space, or slab) and the complexity of the installation.

 This is negotiable.
 In most real estate transactions, the buyer requests a Seller Credit (closing credit) to cover the cost of mitigation.
 The buyer then hires their own contractor after closing.
 In WA, radon disclosure is required during property sales.